manhowong/ephys-analysis-toolbox/README.md

 ### C. Use the Toolbox directly without installation
 1. Download the entire Toolbox package [here]().
-2. Add all folders and subfolders of the package to the MATLAB search path every time when you start a new MATLAB session.
+2. Add all folders and subfolders of the package to the MATLAB search path whenever you start a new MATLAB session.
 You can use the following command:
    ```
    addpath( genpath('path/to/the/package') )
    ```